mgrovic/jour329w_fall2025/assignments/cns_topics.md

 1. Your new consolidated list (aim for no more than 35 topics, and ideally less)
 2. Brief descriptions for any new or significantly changed topics
 3. A clear explanation of what you combined and why

-Write a detailed explanation section covering:

-#### What You Combined and Why
-For each consolidation, explain:
-- Which original topics you merged
-- Why they belonged together
-- How the new category is more coherent
-- What you'll call the new combined category

-#### What You Kept Separate and Why
-For topics you left alone:
-- Why they deserve their own category
-- How frequently CNS covers these topics
-- Why they shouldn't be combined with others

-#### Maryland-Specific Decisions
-- Decisions about Baltimore, Chesapeake Bay, or other Maryland topics
-- Whether local vs. state government coverage patterns influenced your choices

 **Remember:** The goal is to make the topic system work better for CNS, not to create a perfect classification system.
 If you use an LLM or Copilot to help with this, be sure to copy your conversation into the `notes.md` file.
 If you use Copilot, change "Agent" to "Ask".